abbas-gheydi/hanoproxy/README.md

 Put hanoproxy.yaml into current directory or /etc/hanoproxy/ Then run hanoproxy.

-By default, non-root users can not bind port 53(privileged-ports) so you can use this command to obtain the required permissions, or run it as root (not recommended).
+By default, non-root users can not bind port 53(privileged-ports) so you can use this command to obtain the required permissions,
+or just run it as root (not recommended).

 ```bash